Advent of Code 2015 - Day 5 - Doesn't He Have Intern-Elves For This?

 Part 1

-For part one we are supplied several rules which when combined constitute the supplied string being nice.
-String validation rules such as this lend themselves well to Regular Expression pattern matching.
+For part one, we are supplied with several rules which, when combined, determine whether the given string is nice.
+String validation rules such as these lend themselves well to Regular Expression pattern matching.

 const part1 = (input: string): number => {